jlashner/HWPSS-prediction/README.md

 - `bandID`: The channel of the detector file being used.
 (1 or 2).

 These are passed as a dictionary to to Telescope when initialized.
 A sample config file can be found in `/run/config.json`.

+## Running the code
+You can run Telescope.py to find